andrefilipemm/slotmachine_game/README.md

 Similarly, for sequences of size two and one, there are five and three possibilities, respectively.
 The computations follow a similar pattern.

-I found that performing these calculations in Excel was exhausting, so I wrote a Python script using dictionaries and for loops to simplify the process, which you can find under the notebook folder.
+I found that performing these calculations in Excel was exhausting, so I wrote a Python script using dictionaries and for loops to simplify the process.